-Example tools, guidance and resources to support continuous quality improvement
+6.7 Example tools, guidance and resources to support continuous quality improvement

-- Preventing Falls and Harm from Falls in Older People.
-Best practice guidelines for Australian hospitals - guidelines for managing the various risk factors that make older Australians in residential aged care services vulnerable to falling - Australian Commission on Safety and Quality in Health Care - Don't fall for it.
-Falls can be prevented! a booklet detailing ways to prevent falls Australian Government Department of Health and Aged Care - Falls: Standardised care process an evidence-based approach in the prevention of falls for older people who live in a residential aged care setting - Victorian Department of Health and Human Services - Falls Risk Assessment Tool (FRAT) assessment tool for falls risk assessment available online on the Victorian Department of Health website - Falls Prevention Online Workshops online learning modules for GPs and health professionals featuring evidence-based processes to help health professionals prevent falls in older people - Integrated SOLutions for Sustainable Fall PreVEntion - iSOLVE - World guidelines for falls prevention and management for older adults: a global initiative a journal article providing a set of evidence and expert consensus-based falls prevention and management recommendations and guidelines Journal of Age and Ageing
+- Preventing Falls and Harm from Falls in Older People Best practice guidelines - guidelines for managing the various risk factors that make older Australians in residential aged care services vulnerable to falling Australian Commission on Safety and Quality in Health Care (2025 update) - Don't fall for it.
+Falls can be prevented! a booklet detailing ways to prevent falls - Australian Government Department of Health and Aged Care - Falls: Standardised care process an evidence-based approach in the prevention of falls for older people who live in a residential aged care setting - Victorian Department of Health and Human Services - Falls risk assessment tools, Victorian Department of Health range of assessment tools aimed at falls prevention available online on the Victorian Department of Health website - Falls Prevention Online Workshops online learning modules for GPs and health professionals featuring evidence-based processes to help health professionals prevent falls in older people Integrated SOLutions for Sustainable Fall PreVEntion iSOLVE - World guidelines for falls prevention and management for older adults: a global initiative a journal article providing a set of evidence and expert consensus-based falls prevention and management recommendations and guidelines Journal of Age and Ageing